If you want to know what works for calculating body fat percentage and what doesn’t, then you want to read this article.

-As you can see, the coveted “six pack” emerges around 10% body fat, ab/core vascularity becomes visible around 8%, and the “carved out of stone” look requires about 6% or less.
+The coveted “six pack” emerges around 10% body fat, ab/core vascularity becomes visible around 8%, and the “carved out of stone” look requires about 6% or less.

 As you can see, 10% in men is relatively lean but in women, it’s competition lean.

-Dual-Energy X-Ray Absorptiometry (DEXA)
+Dual-Energy X-Ray Absorptiometry (DXA)

-DEXA is a uses a full-body X-ray to help calculate your body fat percentage.
+DXA (sometimes called DEXA) uses a full-body X-ray to help calculate your body fat percentage.